Composables

 • Focus management.
 Focus moves in a useLayoutEffect, before the browser paints, to minimize the gap between the outgoing view becoming inert and the incoming view receiving focus.

 • Height animation.
 Animates the real height property (via ResizeObserver) rather than transform: scale, so descendant layout doesn't warp.
-Acceptable for typical panel use cases; if you need compositor-only height animation for a high-frequency surface, fork to a Motion / FLIP implementation.
+The transition runs only while swapping views, so content that animates its own height inside the active view (an expanding error, an accordion) drives a single height tween the panel tracks exactly, instead of the panel running a second, competing one.
+That's fine for typical panels.
+If you need compositor-only height animation for a high-frequency surface, fork to a Motion / FLIP implementation.